Christian Democratic Party (Australia): Retirement of Fred Nile

-Schism and Dissolution of CDP
+Schism and dissolution of CDP

 However, following several years of animosity between Fred Nile and members of the Christian Democratic Party board of management, the party went into receivership in April 2021, in to an allegedly parlous financial condition.
-In March 2022, Fred Nile abandoned the Christian Democratic Party and sat in the New South Wales Legislative Council as the MLC for the Seniors United Party of Australia The party was subsequently taken off the Australian federal register of political parties due to having insufficient membership.
+In March 2022, Fred Nile abandoned the Christian Democratic Party and sat in the New South Wales Legislative Council as the MLC for the Seniors United Party of Australia.
+The party was subsequently taken off the Australian federal register of political parties due to having insufficient membership.

-Policies
+Ideology and policies

 The Christian Democratic Party exists to support Christian representation in every level of government – federal, state and local – and to promote "ethical values based on...Christian values".

 The party is supportive of family values (including traditional marriage), freedom of speech, protective of children and their rights including those of unborn children, and policies that are protective of established Australian values and systems, inclusive of a requirement that immigrants to Australia demonstrate a desire to learn English.
 They are opposed to both abortion and euthanasia as well as pornography, drug decriminalisation and sharia law.
+The party's leader, Fred Nile, has said homosexuality is a "mental disorder".